 Asus RT-AX88U vs. RT-AC88U is an interesting comparison since they are of two different Wi-Fi standards.

-Right off the bat, it seems the former, the Wi-Fi 6 version, is a clear replacement of the Wi-Fi 5 counterpart.
-But is that really the case?
+Right off the bat, it seems the former, the Wi-Fi 6 version, is a straightforward replacement of the Wi-Fi 5 counterpart.
+But is that the case?
 Find it all out in this post.

 Just take a good look at them.
 They are almost identical.
 Indeed, these two routers share the same design, dimensions, weight, number of network ports (eight LANs and one WAN), and antennas.
 And there’s more.